 Northbound passengers clear Singapore Immigration and Malaysian Immigration at Woodlands Train Checkpoint before boarding the train bound to Malaysia.

 Passengers travelling from Singapore to Kuala Lumpur must interchange at Johor Bahru from Shuttle Tebrau to Ekspres Selatan, then continue to Gemas and interchange from Ekspres Selatan to KTM ETS.

 How to book train tickets in Malaysia

-Booking train tickets for KTM is very quick and simple.
-You can search your itinerary between any two cities in Peninsular Malaysia given your travel dates.
+Booking your train tickets in Malaysia is very quick and simple.
+Search for train routes between any two cities for your travel dates.

-The electronic tickets are valid boarding passes, which can be used to board the KTM train at the departure station.
+The electronic tickets are valid boarding passes and can be used to board the train at any departure station.
 Passengers can print the e-ticket in advance or carry a digital copy in the mobile phone or tablet and present it before boarding.